 The extremely competitive aerospace industry depends on lucrative government contracts for aircrafts and airports.
 The aerospace industry is also highly regulated, a condition that often breeds corruption.
 Public corruption certainly qualifies as a conspiracy to defraud the government under the federal False Claims Act.
 Information about such corruption could form the basis for a qui tam lawsuit.

 If you have information about fraud in a defense or aerospace contract and are considering coming forward, our attorneys are prepared to help.
-The Law Office of Jeremiah A. Denton III provides reliable guidance and skilled trial advocacy in federal qui tam cases.
+Jeremiah A. Denton III, P.C. provides reliable guidance and skilled trial advocacy in federal qui tam cases.
 To schedule an appointment with a trustworthy attorney, call 757-215-4818 or contact our Virginia Beach office online.

 "Jury awards $3 million in wrongful death murder trial. "

 "Jury awards $1,200,000 in legal malpractice case "